Shubhangini1/task/README.md

 1. Clone Repo
 2. install dependencies by using this command 'npm install'
 3. run 'npm start'
-4. Hit Post req using Postman with request body as given Input
+4. Hit Post req using Postman with request body as given Input and link ' http://localhost:7000/getResult '
 5. You would get the response

 As i din't find appropriate formula to calculate APR and IRR, I've used few formulas which available are online.
 There are 2 formulas I've used in this.
 One is in the folder src and the other is in index.js